fbpx

 Pasting couplets expresses people’s delight in the festival and wishes for a better life in the coming year.

-5. Red envelopes and other gifts
+5. Giving red envelopes and other gifts

-Giving gifts to the friends and family you visit during Lunar New Year is another big tradition.
+Giving gifts to the friends and family you visit during the Lunar New Year is another big tradition.
 Suitable gifts vary by region and from family to family, but it’s common for elders to present a gift of money to children.

 Chinese children receive “hongbao”: red envelopes containing money.
 In Vietnam, adults give “Li Xi” or “lucky money” to children.
 The Korean tradition of Sebaetdon offers paper money in silk bags with traditional designs.